cu-boulder/shared-skills-git/README.md

 This repository is designed to teach the use of github for collaboration, communication, and documentation.
 This class is a combination of a classroom and an asynchronous exercise.

+If at any point you need help please rach out to one of the mentors listed [here](./mentors.md).
+If you'd like to volunteer as mentor add you name to the list.

 ## Setup
 1. Install Visual Studio Code [here](https://code.visualstudio.com)
 2. If you are just getting started with Github install Github Desktop instructions [here](https://docs.github.com/en/free-pro-team@latest/desktop/installing-and-configuring-github-desktop/installing-github-desktop)